Association of Performing Arts Professionals: Programs

-Through professional development programs and resources, APAP helps artists, agents, managers, presenters and producers to gain the knowledge, skills and strategies they need to make the arts a vibrant, valuable and sustainable part of everyday life.
-APAP enriches communities by supporting this work through grants, resources and advocacy aimed at making the arts accessible for all.
+APAP supports its members through professional development programs and resource, supporting its work through grants, resources, and advocacy.
 APAP programs focus on broadening the impact of the performing arts to all audiences and to all citizens.
 As a founding member of the Performing Arts Alliance, APAP advocates for national policies that support, strengthen and improve the performing arts industry.

 APAP|NYC

 The association holds an annual members-only conference in New York City every January called APAP|NYC.
-The 2017 event—the 60th anniversary of the conference—featured more than 1,000 artist showcase performances, and more than 3,680 arts professionals from 50 states and 36 countries attended. extensive array of performing arts events and festivals take place each January in New York City.
-January 12–16, will greet more than 3,600 presenters, artists, managers, agents and emerging arts leaders for five days of professional development, business deals and exciting performances.

 Professional development

 Through professional development programs and resources, APAP helps artists, agents, managers, presenters and producers to gain the knowledge, skills and strategies they need to make the arts a vibrant, valuable and sustainable part of everyday life.
 APAP provides year-round resources for Professional Development and Networking including access to the Membership Database, joining Fellowship programs, and monthly webinars.

 Every January in New York City, APAP hosts [apapnyc.org], the world's leading gathering of performing arts professionals.
 A core component of this five-day-long event is professional development, with more than 80 sessions, including artist pitch sessions, pre-conference seminars, individual consultations, and plenary events with featured guest speakers.